Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 3. Spend the afternoon at Biesanz Beach

-Here’s a little secret about Manual Antonio.
+Here’s a little secret about Manuel Antonio.
 This hidden gem is a bit of a hike to get to, so I recommend ordering a car to get you there.
 Parking is also very limited.
 You’ll see many parked alongside the road on the way to the beach entry trail.
-The tranquil cove and local vibe makes it worth the effort.
-Think families playing soccer, barbecues, and coconut drinks—it’s the real Costa Rica.
+The tranquil cove and local vibe make it worth the effort.
+Think of families playing soccer, barbecues, and coconut drinks, it’s the real Costa Rica.
+If you’re looking for things to do in Manuel Antonio, Costa Rica, that are quieter and more intimate, Biesanz Beach is the perfect escape.
 The calm waters are perfect for swimming, and the secluded atmosphere is a welcome change from the more touristy spots.

 Chilling with a coconut at Biesanz Beach